MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltcreatecommunicationport.md

 #### OutputBufferLength

 Size, in bytes, of the buffer that <i>OutputBuffer </i>points to.
 This parameter is ignored if <i>OutputBuffer</i> is <b>NULL</b>.

-#### PortCookie

-Pointer to information that uniquely identifies this client port.
-This information is defined by the minifilter driver.
-When the client port was created, the minifilter driver returned this context pointer in the <i>ConnectionPortCookie</i> parameter of its <i>ConnectNotifyCallback</i> routine.

 #### ReturnOutputBufferLength